Compute

 The next hop of the routes can be any VPC peering connection of the VPC.
 The route destinations cannot be used by any other services.
 You can set the destinations to those that are rarely used.
 In this example, the destinations are 1.1.1.1/32, 1.1.1.2/32, and 1.1.1.3/32.

-• The routes with next hop set to the enterprise router are used for communications between the VPCs and enterprise router.
+• Routes with the next hop set to the enterprise router are used for communications between the VPCs and enterprise router.

 NOTICE:

 • The routes for temporary communications are necessary to ensure that traffic is not interrupted when original routes added for VPC peering connections are deleted.
-Traffic is not interrupted only for the replacement solution described in this document.
-Before your actual replacement, traffic may be interrupted.
-Contact customer service to evaluate the replacement solution.
+If you use the migration solution provided in this practice, traffic will not be interrupted.
+However, if traffic is interrupted in the migration process, contact customer service to evaluate your migration solution.

-• The routes with destination set to a large CIDR block must contain CIDR blocks of all VPCs that need to communicate with each other.
-If one large CIDR block cannot contain all VPC CIDR blocks, you can configure more large CIDR blocks.
+• The large CIDR block must include the CIDR blocks of all VPCs that need to communicate with each other.
+If one large CIDR block cannot include the CIDR blocks of all VPCs, you can configure more large CIDR blocks.

-3. After the replacement, delete the routes for verification and temporary communications.
+3. After the migration, delete the routes for verification and temporary communications.

 NOTICE:

-After the replacement, you can continue to use the routes with destinations of large CIDR blocks or add routes with destinations that are the same as those of the original routes and then delete the routes with destinations of large CIDR blocks.
+After the migration, you can continue to use the routes with the destination set to the large CIDR block.
+You can also add routes with destinations that are the same as those of the original routes and then delete the routes with the destination set to the large CIDR block.

 Enterprise router route table